Complex Trauma Journal

-In addition, she works for BCHA Housing Association, where one of her particular interests include recognising the links between homelessness and psychological factors related to traumatic experiences.
+In addition, she works for BCHA Housing Association, where one of her particular interests include recognising the links between homelessness and psychological factors related to ACEs (Adverse Childhood Experiences).

 Yuko is aware of the multidimensional benefits of complimentary therapy when working with complex trauma clients; in order to develop her embodied approach further, Yuko is undergoing a Yoga teacher training with the view to include this in her therapy practice.